aliHafizji/AliHafizji/content/portfolio/fanjam.md

 This application was developed using an agile approach where I would plan tasks for each week in advance.
 At the end of the week I would send out a build, we also had weekly standups where we discussed the progress for the week.

-Take a look at the final product here.
+Take a look at the final product <a href="https://itunes.apple.com/us/app/fanjam/id1019278817" target="_blank">here</a>.